-- (a) During your employment with the Company pursuant to this Agreement, you will hold the title of Chief Business Officer.
-As the Chief Business Officer, you shall report directly to the President and Chief Executive Officer.
-By signing this Agreement, you agree to perform the duties and fulfill the responsibilities normally inherent in the position of Chief Business Officer and such other duties and responsibilities as may from time to time reasonably be assigned to you. - (b) You agree that, to the best of your ability and experience, you will at all times loyally and conscientiously perform all of the duties and obligations required of and from you pursuant to the express and implicit terms hereof, and to the reasonable satisfaction of the Company.
+- (a) You agree that the Company's offer to employ you is contingent upon the Company obtaining results of its investigation into your background that it determines in its sole discretion to be satisfactory.
+This Agreement shall not become effective until you report, ready, willing and able to work on March 27, 2017 ("Commencement Date").
+During your employment with the Company pursuant to this Agreement, you will hold the title of Chief Scientific Officer.
+As the Chief Scientific Officer you shall report directly to Ken Mills, President and CEO.
+By signing this Agreement, you agree to perform the duties and fulfill the responsibilities normally inherent in the position of Chief Scientific Officer and such other duties and responsibilities as may from time to time reasonably be assigned to you. - You agree that, to the best of your ability and experience, you will at all times loyally and conscientiously (b) perform all of the duties and obligations required of and from you pursuant to the express and implicit terms hereof, and to the reasonable satisfaction of the Company.
 During the term of your employment with the Company, you further agree that (i) you will devote substantially all of your business time and attention to the business of the Company, (ii) the Company will be entitled to all of the benefits and profits arising from or incident to all such business services, (iii) you will not render commercial or professional services of any nature to any person or organization outside of the Company without the prior written approval of the Board, and (iv) you will not directly or indirectly engage or participate in any business that is competitive in any manner with the business of the Company.
 Notwithstanding the above, you may continue, on your own time, at your own expense and so as to not interfere with your duties and responsibilities at the Company to (i) subject to the prior approval of the Company's Chief Executive Officer, serve as a member of an advisory board or board of directors of other companies that are not competitive in any manner with the Company, (ii) accept speaking or presentation engagements in exchange for honoraria, and (iii) participate in civic, educational, charitable or fraternal organizations.
-This Agreement does not prevent you from owning no more than one percent (1%) of the outstanding equity securities of a corporation whose stock is listed on a national stock exchange and is a competitor or potential competitor of the Company. - 2.
-Offer Letter.
-This Agreement shall supersede and replace the offer letter you entered into with the Company, dated, February 2, 2016, other than the
+This Agreement does not prevent you from owning no more than one percent (1%) of the outstanding equity securities of a corporation whose stock is listed on a national stock exchange and is a competitor or potential competitor of the Company.